-THE MISSION OF THE YARD: The Yard supports diverse, contemporary dance-makers and related artists in their creative processes and social instrumentality through paid research residency, public performance, and long-term educational and community engagement across all ages and diverse cultural populations of Martha’s Vineyard, and work collaboratively with artists, producers, and other cultural organizers within regional, national, and international contexts.
+THE MISSION OF THE YARD: The Yard supports diverse, contemporary dance-makers and related artists in their creative processes through paid creative residency, public performance, long term education, and artist driven civic engagement.
+We serve all ages and cultural populations on Martha’s Vineyard, and work collaboratively with artists, producers, and other cultural organizers within regional, national, and international contexts.

-In so doing, The Yard promotes creation, education, and community building through artistic practice—with a special emphasis on contemporary dance and related collaborative forms—in the defining rural/island environment of Martha’s Vineyard.
-The Yard acts, on behalf of its core commitments, as an active collaborator, co-commissioner, and touring partner with other leading institutions across a regional/national/international context to raise up a “culture of cultures” ecology that reflects—and benefits—the demographic life and times of the island of Martha’s Vineyard and the country.
+In doing so, The Yard promotes creation, education, and community building through artistic practice—with a special emphasis on contemporary dance and related collaborative forms—in the rural island environment of Martha’s Vineyard.
+The Yard acts, on behalf of its core commitments, as an active collaborator, co-commissioner, and touring partner with other leading institutions across a regional/national/international context to raise up a culture that reflects and benefits the demographic life and times of the island of Martha’s Vineyard and the country.

-* Founded in 1973 by the late choreographer and arts philanthropist Patricia Nanon, The Yard is the only non-profit dance organization of its kind on Martha’s Vineyard (MV), substantively connecting all six of the island's towns and diverse populace to the performing arts mainland.
-The Yard campus sits on 2.9 wooded acres in the farming/fishing town of Chilmark and incorporates 3 residential houses for artists and interns, a 100-seat barn theater and dance studio, an open-air public gathering space with furnishings, and on-site parking.
-The Yard is one of a very small handful of cultural organizations located in the rural up-island area of Martha’s Vineyard (comprised of three towns: West Tisbury, Chilmark, and Aquinnah), making it a vital hub for cultural and community activity.
+Founded in 1973 by the late choreographer and arts philanthropist Patricia Nanon, The Yard is the only non-profit dance organization of its kind on Martha’s Vineyard (MV), substantively connecting all six of the island's towns and diverse populace to the performing arts mainland.
+The Yard campus sits on 2.6 wooded acres in the farming/fishing town of Chilmark and incorporates 3 residential houses for artists and interns, a 100-seat barn theater and dance studio, and an open-air public gathering space with furnishings.
+The Yard is one of a very small handful of cultural organizations located in the rural “up-island” area of Martha’s Vineyard (comprising three towns: West Tisbury, Chilmark, and Aquinnah), making it a vital hub for cultural and community activity.

-In October 2015, The Yard kicked off its newest initiative: THE WINTER YARD, an off-season performance and artist residency series geared towards the underserved year-round population of Martha’s Vineyard and designed to tie into the school year.
-The fourth WINTER YARD season in 2018 featured performances by the France-based dynamo breakdancing, acrobatic dancers of Compagnie Herve Koubi, all-female Mariachi band Flor de Toloache, Vermont puppeteers of Sandglass Theater, and hip-hop duo The Wondertwins.
+In October 2015, The Yard established the Winter Yard, an off-season performance and artist residency series geared towards the year-round population of Martha’s Vineyard and designed to tie into the school year.
+The sixth Winter Yard season in 2019/20 featured performances by Bessie winning performance artist Dan Froot, dynamo Canadian contemporary dance company Rubberbandance, and internationally renowned Malpaso Dance Company of Cuba.